Please click on this image to see a large image of the Villa Crests:

 George Burrell Ramsay

-walked through Aston Park at the same moment that Aston Villa were holding a practice match.
-The Scotsman arrived in Birmingham in around 1871 to work as a clerk in a brass foundry.
-He was 21 years old when he came across that Villa practice match deep in the winter of 1875-76.
+walked through Aston Park at the same moment that Aston Villa were holding a practise match.
+The Scotsman had arrived in Birmingham to work as a clerk in a brass foundry.
+He was 21 years old when he came across that Villa practise match deep in the winter of 1875-76.
 He asked to play a game after noticing that one side was a man short.
 Despite his small build he dazzled the other players with his dribbling skills and ball control.
-Such were the skills of the small Scotsman that he was immediately appointed captain, taught the Wesleyans how to play, led them to their first trophy win, the Birmingham Senior Cup in 1880, and their first run in the F.A.
+Such were the skills of the small Scotsman that he was immediately appointed captain, taught the Wesleyans how to play, moved them to their first permananet home (at Perry Barr) in 1876 and then led them to their first trophy win, the Birmingham Senior Cup in 1880, and their first run in the F.A.
 Cup the same year.
-By 1886 he was Club Secretary and steered Villa to their greatest triumphs until he retired in 1926.
-Then he became a vice-president and served the club that way until his death in late 1935, about 60 years since he became a 'Villan'.
-Remarkably, Villa were relegated for the first time at the end of the season in which Ramsay died.
+By 1886 he was Club Secretary and steered Villa to many great triumphs until he retired in 1926.

-became Villa's first real playing legend and was club captain for a number of years from the 1870s and into the first years of the Football League.
-Tragically, Archie Hunter suffered a heart attack while playing for Villa against Everton in 1890 and never fully recovered, dying four years later.
-Hunter's headstone on his grave reads, 'This monument is erected in loving memory of Archie Hunter, the famous captain of Aston Villa, by his football comrades and the club as a lasting tribute to his ability on the field and his sterling worth as a man'.
+became Villa's first real playing legend and was club captain for a number of years from 1880 and into the first years of the Football League.
+Tragically, Archie Hunter suffered a heart attack while playing for Villa against Everton in 1890 and never fully recovered.

 great impact in pushing through a reform of the club that heralded a wonderful